cuiwenhai/ICML2026_anonymous_link/README.md

-**Table 4:** Performance Comparison of Empirical and Kernel-based CDF Estimators under Huber Loss with 100 trials.
+**Table 4:** Performance Comparison of Empirical and Kernel-based CDF Estimators under Huber Loss with 100 trials; The degree of unfairness for predictor $f$ is defined as the maximal Wasserstein-1 distance of conditional distribution $f(\boldsymbol{X}, S)$ between any pair of sensitive groups..

 | Estimator | Empirical Risk (Mean) | Empirical Risk (Std.
 Dev.) | Empirical Unfairness (Mean) | Empirical Unfairness (Std.
 Dev.) |
 | :--- | :---: | :---: | :---: | :---: |